computing-culture/essays/README.md

 ## License

-All essays in this repository are licensed under
+All documents in this repository are licensed under
 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0).

 You may link to and quote from these essays with attribution.